-The pelvic splanchnic nerves also known as nervi erigentes are preganglionic (presynaptic) parasympathetic nerve fibers that arise from S2, S3 and S4 nerve roots of the sacral plexus.
+The pelvic splanchnic nerves, also known as nervi erigentes, are preganglionic (presynaptic) parasympathetic nerve fibers that arise from the S2, S3 and S4 nerve roots of the sacral plexus.
 These nerves form the parasympathetic portion of the autonomic nervous system in the pelvis.

-It should be noted that on the left some fibers rise out of the pelvis, pass to the left of the superior hypogastric plexus and join periarterial plexuses surrounding the inferior mesenteric artery to supply the large intestine distal to the splenic flexure.
+It should be noted that on the left some fibers rise out of the pelvis, pass to the left of the superior hypogastric plexus and join the periarterial inferior mesenteric plexus to supply the large intestine distal to the splenic flexure.

 The pelvic splanchnic nerves and the hypogastric plexuses merge within the pelvis.
-The superior and inferior hypogastric plexuses are networks of sympathetic and visceral afferent nerve fibers.
 The superior hypogastric plexus is a continuation of the intermesenteric plexus which sits just inferior to the bifurcation of the aorta.
-The superior hypogastric plexus enters the pelvis dividing in to right and left hypogastric nerves which descend (on the anterior surface of the sacrum) to the lateral aspect of the rectum within ‘hypogastric sheaths’ and merge with the pelvic splanchnic nerves to form left and right inferior hypogastric plexuses.
+The superior hypogastric plexus enters the pelvis dividing into right and left hypogastric nerves which descend on the anterior surface of the sacrum to the lateral aspect of the rectum within ‘hypogastric sheaths’ and merge with the pelvic splanchnic nerves to form left and right inferior hypogastric plexuses.

-The pelvic splanchnic nerves have a variable course of anastomosing with one another until they merge with the hypogastric nerves on either side of the rectum.
+The pelvic splanchnic nerves have a variable course of joining with one another until they merge with the hypogastric nerves on either side of the rectum.